-De gerlache, searching for unexplored territories in Antarctica
+De Gerlache, searching for unexplored territories in Antarctica

-The Belgica, his expediton ship, got stuck in the ice in February 1897, and it would take him and his crew 13 months to get back out of there.
+The Belgica, his expedition ship, got stuck in the ice in February 1897, and it would take him and his crew 13 months to get back out of there.
 He’s the first to have overwintered on Antarctica.
 He discovered many locations and updated the map of Antarctica as we know it today.

 Statue of De Gerlache in Ushuaia

-When you make it to Ushuaia: he’s statue is the first in a row of people who played a role in the discovery of Antarctica.
+When you make it to Ushuaia: his statue is the first in a row of people who played a role in the discovery of Antarctica.
 He overlooks the harbor where every year ships like ours take of on expeditions that wouldn’t have been the same without what he did 120 years ago.
 De Gerlaches expedition is also featured in the scientific part of the Museo del fin del Mundo.

 This article is part of a series, describing my trip to Antarctica.
-Follow on http://boarding.today/antarctica
+Follow on https://boarding.today/antarctica